hangga/delvelin/using-library.md

 # Using Delvelin Library

-You can use the Delvelin library just like any other Kotlin/Java library.
+We can use the Delvelin library just like any other Kotlin/Java library.
+It offers a more flexible way with additional configuration.

 ### Gradle Configuration